Yoldark34/lighthouse-staking-dashboard/README.md

 # Lighthouse staking dashboard

 Made by Yoldark from Prysm lot of keys dashboard
-It is not the same as the prysm's one because lighthouse do not provide the same informations.
-I have adapted the dashboard to meke it works.
+It is not the same as the prysm's one because lighthouse do not provide the same information.
+I have adapted the dashboard to make it works.
 I upgraded the dashboard and changed a lot of things making it not a 1:1 copy of the prysm dashboard.
-Doc for the prysm dashboaard : https://docs.prylabs.network/docs/prysm-usage/monitoring/grafana-dashboard/#creating-and-importing-dashboards
+Doc for the prysm dashboard : https://docs.prylabs.network/docs/prysm-usage/monitoring/grafana-dashboard/#creating-and-importing-dashboards

-It is my first exported dashbord, you may need to adapt it to your usage.
-Feel free to open issues and provide new elements improvment.
+It is my first exported dashboard, you may need to adapt it to your usage.
+Feel free to open issues and provide new elements improvement.

-You need cryptowat to retrieve currency price Here is the tuto from prysm https://docs.prylabs.network/docs/prysm-usage/monitoring/currency-converter/
+You need cryptowat to retrieve currency price Here is the doc from prysm https://docs.prylabs.network/docs/prysm-usage/monitoring/currency-converter/
 It should run without though.
 Supports pairs: etheur,ethusd,ethgbp,ethcad,ethchf,ethjpy,ethbtc